Jared & Ivanka's House Has 6 Bathrooms — Their Secret Service Detail Wasn't Allowed To Use Any Of Them

 Advertisement

 Since then, the federal government has been forced to implement some changes.
-Trump and Kushner’s Secret Service detail is still not allowed to use any of the restrooms inside their home, sure, but they can use one that's apparently costing taxpayers upwards of $100,000.
-According to the report, the federal government has spent $3,000 a month since September 2017 to rent a basement studio from the Kushner family’s neighbors, just so they would have easier access to a nearby restroom.
+Trump and Kushner’s Secret Service detail is still not allowed to use any of the restrooms inside their home, sure, but they can use one that's apparently costing taxpayers upwards of $100,000 USD.
+According to the report, the federal government has spent $3,000 USD a month since September 2017 to rent a basement studio from the Kushner family’s neighbours, just so they would have easier access to a nearby restroom.
 Lucky!

 “It’s the first time I ever heard of a Secret Service detail having to go to these extremes to find a bathroom,” said one law enforcement official familiar with the situation.

-Neighbors of the Kushner family, like Marti Robinson, a trial attorney and Obama-appointed member of the U.S. Consumer Product Safety Commission told the Post they just want their “nice, quiet neighborhood back.”
+Neighbours of the Kushner family, like Marti Robinson, a trial attorney and Obama-appointed member of the U.S. Consumer Product Safety Commission told the Post they just want their “nice, quiet neighbourhood back.”
 And they might be in luck.
-Last month, the couple bought property in a “Billionaire Bunker” enclave in Southern Florida, where they’re already having trouble with their new neighbors.
+Last month, the couple bought property in a “Billionaire Bunker” enclave in Southern Florida, where they’re already having trouble with their new neighbours.
 Yikes!